Contextual Learning: An Effective Approach to Drive Corporate Training Success

 At Whatfix, we take the same methodology and take it to the next level through in-app training where users are learning as they work on the application.
 This makes it easier for them to retain information and maintain productivity while learning.
 This approach has helped top organizations like Experian, Corrigo, and Cardinal Health improve productivity by over 35% in just a couple of months.

 3. An Overall Better Learning Experience

-There are a number of deterrents to a good learning experience when the right approach is not used.
+There are a number of deterrents to having an effective learning experience when the right approach is not used.
+They include:

 At Whatfix, we’ve built a solution based on this form of training that has helped over 500 globally well-known brands reduce software training efforts and improve outcomes.
 To learn more about our robust software training tool, schedule a demo with our product experts today.

 Request a demo to see how Whatfix empowers organizations to improve end-user adoption and provide on-demand customer support